 In 1994, Pinnacle Books—an imprint of Kensington Publishing—launched Arabesque romances.
 This was the first line of romance novels to focus on Black couples.
 Arabesque released both contemporary and historical books that explored African-American life and culture.

-The credited mastermind behind Arabesque was Monica Harris, an editor at Kensington who worked under legendary founder Walter Zacarius.
+The credited mastermind behind Arabesque was Monica Harris, an editor at Kensington who worked under legendary founder Walter Zacharius.

-In July of ’94, Arabesque launched their first two romances, both full-length contemporaries: Sandra Kitt’s Serenade and then Francis Ray’s Forever Yours
+In July of ’94, Arabesque released their first two romances, both full-length contemporary novels: Sandra Kitt’s Serenade and then Francis Ray’s Forever Yours.

-It wasn’t until several months later, in February of 1995, that Arabesque released their first historical romance, Journey’s End, by Mildred E. Riley.
+However, it wasn’t until several months later, in February of 1995, that Arabesque published their first-ever historical romance, Journey’s End, by the talented Mildred E. Riley.
+More romances set in the past that Black authors wrote would follow.

 Under their management, BET added the Sepia line for mainstream commercial fiction and New Spirit for inspirational books and nonfiction.

-In 2005 Harlequin Enterprises purchased all BET-TV Books titles and continues to publish many of them today.
+In 2005, Harlequin Enterprises purchased all BET-TV Books titles.
+They continue to publish many of those romances today.

 Beverly Jenkins, “The Queen of the Black Historical Romance”